Chapter 9 Formatting Documents in Word

 Tab Selector

 Tabs allow the user to control the placement of text.
 When the Tab key is pressed, the text moves 0.5 inches to the right.
-(Remember using [Shift + Tab] causes the text to moves 0.5 inches to the left.)
+(Remember using [Shift + Tab] causes the text to move 0.5 inches to the left.)

 Adding tab stops to a document or a section of the document allows the user to change the size of the tabs.
-Since Word allows the user to apply more than one tab stop to a single line, the user has a lot of flexibility.
+Because Word allows the user to apply more than one tab stop to a single line, the user has a lot of flexibility.

-Table 1 Types of Icons on the tab selector
+Table 1.
+Types of Icons on the tab selector

 Name Icon Description